Appropriateness of antimicrobial use

 Hospital NAPS reports

 The Surgical NAPS was developed to collect more detailed information about prescribing practices for surgical antimicrobial prophylaxis to guide quality improvement programs.
-The Commission supported the 2016 pilot of Surgical NAPS conducted by NCAS.
+The Commission supported the 2016 pilot of Surgical NAPS conducted by NCAS, and NCAS has reported on the results of the 2017 and 2018 Surgical NAPS.

 Aged care NAPS